geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 feedback[^potentially-shippable].
 Because, mind you, that whole getting-feedback-thingy is still great.

-## A Better Development Model: Verticals
+## A Better Development Model: Vertical Slices

 So now that we've abandoned the skateboard-to-car mental model, let's revisit Kniberg's examples again.
 What do they actually represent?
 They are _thin vertical